Music has always had the power to influence and shape public opinion, especially in political campaigns.

 “We Will Rock You,” Eye of the Tiger,” Born This Way,” Born to Run,” and “My Country ‘Tis of Thee “have all been used by various campaigns to significant effect.

-Music as Part of a Multi-Faceted Strategy
+Music as Part of a Multi-FaMultifacetedy

 In addition to being used in television ads and speeches, music can also be incorporated into other aspects of a campaign, such as merchandise (t-shirts with band logos), rallies (live performances from famous artists), or even social media posts (short clips with catchy music).